• Skip to primary navigation

 • Creamed corn instead of plain whole kernel corn also makes a big difference.
 With its own thickening agents and buttery base, creamed corn brings a lot to the table, including rich flavor.

-• Not to mention, salsa verde instead of just diced green chiles packs this chicken chili with deliciously savory flavor down to the very last bowl.
+• Not to mention, salsa verde instead of the usual canned green chiles packs in even more deliciously savory flavor.

-• Plus, short cuts like using rotisserie chicken (if you need it) and the option to prepare it in 30 minutes on the stove top or cook it all day in the crock pot.
+• Plus, short cuts like using rotisserie chicken (if you need it) and the option to prepare it in 30 minutes on the stove top or cook it 3-4 hrs in the crock pot.

-• And lastly, a comfort family meal, yes!
-But this one pot recipe is also rocking for tailgates and game day, as well as taking to a friend or neighbor who might be under the weather.
+• Lastly, while this is a great family meal, this one pot recipe is also rocking for tailgates, chili suppers and taking to a friend or neighbor who might be under the weather.

 • olive oil